How to Fix Folder with Question Mark on Mac without CD?

 Tips: If you can't boot into macOS Recovery Mode from the local recovery system, try Internet Recovery Mode by replacing the keys in Step 2 with Option + Command + R (or Shift+ Option + Command + R).
 Make sure your Mac is connected to the Internet at the same time.

-If you can't see any startup option in the Startup Disk window, probably, your built-in startup disk or Macintosh HD is corrupted, causing the flashing Mac folder with question mark to appear.
+If you can't see any startup option in the Startup Disk window, probably that your built-in startup disk or Macintosh HD is corrupted, causing the flashing Mac folder with a question mark to appear.

-Then, you need to check and repair the startup disk with the First Aid feature of Disk Utility in macOS Recovery mode with the following steps:
+In this case, you need to check and repair the startup disk with the First Aid feature of Disk Utility in macOS Recovery mode.
+To do this:

 1. Press the power button until your Mac turns off.